ikod/nbuff/README.md

 so it can be used with a lot of range algorithms, but it supports several optimized methods like `find`, `indexOf`.

-You can find exemples in unittest section of buffer.d
+You can find examples in unittest section of buffer.d